50+ European Alternatives to US Tech: The Privacy-First Business Stack

 EU Data Act anti-lock-in provisions take effect.
 GDPR fines hit 443 breach notifications per day.

-This isn't a niche concern.
-It's a structural shift in how European businesses think about their tech stack.
+This is not a niche concern.
+It is a structural shift in how European businesses think about their tech stack.

-What follows is the result: every category of business software, with genuinely European alternatives for each one.
-Real pricing, real trade-offs, and an honest assessment of what's gained and what's lost.
+What follows is the result: every category of business software, with a genuinely European alternative for each one.
+Real pricing, real trade-offs, and a clear read on what you gain and what you give up.
+For analytics specifically, my deep comparison of GA alternatives goes further than the analytics section below.

 Cloud hosting and infrastructure

 This is the foundation.
 Everything else runs on top of it.
-And it's the category where European alternatives are strongest.
+And it's the one category where the European option doesn't ask you to give anything up.

 🇩🇪